thanusiv/FRC-Scouting/README.md

 <img width = 300 src="Screenshots/1_1.png"/> <img width = 300 src="Screenshots/2_1.png"/>
 <img width = 300 src="Screenshots/3_1.png"/> <img width = 300 src="Screenshots/4_1.png"/>
 <img width = 300 src="Screenshots/5_1.png"/>

+## How to Play on Your Device

+You can simply click on the hyperlink of Climby CLimb in the [Overview](#Overview) section or [click here](https://play.google.com/store/apps/details?id=com.team6378.thanu.frcmanager) to download the app from the Google Play Store.
+Alternatively, you can clone this repository and open it up in Android Studio.
+Then simply load the app to you Android device by clicking the green play button on the top-right side of the IDE (assuming no compilation erros :D).

 ## Features